privacysandbox/protected-auction-services-docs/bidding-auction-services-payload-optimization.md

 **Mitigation for winning ad candidate validation**

-For Protected Audience, the render URL of the winning ad candidate returned from B&A services in encrypted response, is validated in browser to ensure that it belongs to the interest group that the browser has information about.
+For Protected Audience, the render URL and and reporting Ids associated with the winning ad candidate returned from B&A services in encrypted response, is validated in browser to ensure that it belongs to the interest group that the browser has information about.

 Since buyer's [generateBid()][7] generate render url for the bids based on the information